Incorporated Association

 Minimum membership

-Firstly, the organisation must have a minimum of six members who possess voting rights within the organisation.
+The organisation must have a minimum of six members who possess voting rights within the organisation.
 This minimum member requirement is put in place to ensure a certain level of collective decision making within the organisation.

 Not for profit

+The organisation must adhere to a not for profit approach.
 This means that the organisation should not distribute any of its funds or profits to its individual members.
 Instead, any income or resources generated should be reinvested into the pursuit of the organisation’s stated objectives and purposes.

 Approved purposes